 This post may include affiliate links.
 As an Amazon Associate I earn a fee from qualifying purchases.

 Would it even be Quarantahini Week if I didn’t share a recipe for one of my most beloved tahini desserts of all time?

 Of course, I’m talking about tahini shakes.
-Specifically the ones from Goldie, which are an amazing silky smooth vegan “milk”shake tehina dream come true.
+Specifically the ones from Goldie, which are an amazingly silky smooth vegan “milk”shake tehina dream come true.

-But, with Goldie closed for the foreseeable future, there’s one one option: try to make our own!
+But, with Goldie closed for the foreseeable future, there’s only one option: try to make our own!